Notifications

 The standards were developed from 2014 to 2022 with feedback from numerous partners, including First Nations, provincial school boards, the College of Alberta School Superintendents, the Alberta School Boards Association and the federal government.

-The government updated the draft standards to reflect all the feedback received as well as the most recent changes in the education system, and we released a new version for further review in 2021.
-After this final round of engagement, the government updated the standards again to incorporate further feedback, and in 2022, Ministerial Order (#015/2022) was issued to officially establish the new standards.
+The draft standards were then updated to reflect all the feedback received as well as the most recent changes in the education system.
+A new version was released for further review in 2021.
+After this final round of engagement, the standards were updated again to incorporate further feedback, and in 2022, Ministerial Order (#015/2022) was issued to officially establish the new standards.

 ESA standards fact sheet